-Interior walls are a major building block of our home's indoor architecture.
+Walls are obviously a major building block of our home's indoor architecture.
 Interior walls keep us private, sequester heating and cooling, dampen sounds, and define spaces.
-Used in other ways, interior walls can transform one big room into two smaller rooms or they can make a closet out of nothing more than empty space.
+Interior walls can transform one big room into two smaller rooms or they can make a closet out of nothing more than empty space.

 Basics of Interior Walls